matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 ```

 The above example means that servers receiving this message SHOULD store the
-event forever, but MAY choose to prune their copy after 28 days (or longer) in
+event forever, but MAY choose to purge their copy after 28 days (or longer) in
 order to reclaim diskspace.

 ```json